mesg-foundation/engine/docs/cli/mesg-cli_account_list.md

 ## mesg-cli account list

-List all the accounts on this computer
+List all accounts created on this computer

 ### Synopsis

-List all the accounts on this computer
+List all accounts created on this computer

 ```
 mesg-cli account list [flags]